Delizald/study-notes/azure/AZ-204/configure-web-app-settings.md

 ## Configure security certificates

 A certificate uploaded into an app is stored in a deployment unit that is bound to the app service plan's resource group and region combination (internally called a webspace).
 This makes the certificate accessible to other apps in the same resource group and region combination.

+#TODO: Resume options for adding certificates in Azure

+### Private certificate requirements

+If you want to use a private certificate in App Service, your certificate must meet the following requirements:

+Exported as a password-protected PFX file, encrypted using triple DES.
+Contains private key at least 2048 bits long
+Contains all intermediate certificates in the certificate chain

+To secure a custom domain in a TLS binding, the certificate has additional requirements:

+Contains an Extended Key Usage for server authentication (OID = 1.3.6.1.5.5.7.3.1) Signed by a trusted certificate authority

+### Creating a free managed certificate

+your App Service plan must be in the Basic, Standard, Premium, or Isolated tier.
+Custom SSL is not supported in the F1 or D1 tier.

+The free certificate comes with the following limitations:

+Does not support wildcard certificates.
+Does not support usage as a client certificate by certificate thumbprint.
+Is not exportable.
+Is not supported on App Service Environment (ASE).
+Is not supported with root domains that are integrated with Traffic Manager.
+If a certificate is for a CNAME-mapped domain, the CNAME must be mapped directly to <app-name>.azurewebsites.net.

+### Import an App Service Certificate

+If you purchase an App Service Certificate from Azure, Azure manages the following tasks:

+Takes care of the purchase process from GoDaddy.
+Performs domain verification of the certificate.
+Maintains the certificate in Azure Key Vault.
+Manages certificate renewal.
+Synchronize the certificate automatically with the imported copies in App Service apps.

+If you already have a working App Service certificate, you can:

+Import the certificate into App Service.
+Manage the certificate, such as renew, rekey, and export it.

+App Service Certificates are not supported in Azure National Clouds at this time.

+### Upload a private certificate

+If you generated your certificate request using OpenSSL, then you have created a private key file.
+To export your certificate to PFX, run the following command.
+Replace the placeholders <private-key-file> and <merged-certificate-file> with the paths to your private key and your merged certificate file.

+openssl pkcs12 -export -out myserver.pfx -inkey <private-key-file> -in <merged-certificate-file>

+### Enforce HTTPS

+By default, anyone can still access your app using HTTP.
+You can redirect all HTTP requests to the HTTPS port by navigating to your your app page and, in the left navigation, select TLS/SSL settings.
+Then, in HTTPS Only, select On.

+## Manage app features

+Feature management is a modern software-development practice that decouples feature release from code deployment and enables quick changes to feature availability on demand.

+Feature flag: A feature flag is a variable with a binary state of on or off.
+The feature flag also has an associated code block.
+The state of the feature flag triggers whether the code block runs or not.
+Feature manager: A feature manager is an application package that handles the lifecycle of all the feature flags in an application.
+The feature manager typically provides additional functionality, such as caching feature flags and updating their states.
+Filter: A filter is a rule for evaluating the state of a feature flag.
+A user group, a device or browser type, a geographic location, and a time window are all examples of what a filter can represent.

+The basic pattern for implementing feature flags in an application is simple.
+You can think of a feature flag as a Boolean state variable used with an if conditional statement in your code.

+### Feature flag declaration

+Each feature flag has two parts: a name and a list of on one or more filters.
+When a feature flag has multiple filters, the filter list is traversed in order until one of the filters determines the feature should be enabled.
+If no filter indicates the feature should be enabled, the feature flag is off.
+The feature manager supports appsettings.json as a configuration source for feature flags.
+The following example shows how to set up feature flags in a JSON file:

+  "FeatureManagement": {
+    "FeatureA": true, // Feature flag set to on "FeatureB": false, // Feature flag set to off "FeatureC": {
+        "EnabledFor": [
+            {
+                "Name": "Percentage",
+                "Parameters": {
+                    "Value": 50
+                }
+            }
+        ]
+    }
+}

+## Knowledge check

+1. In which of the app configuration settings categories below would you set the language and SDK version General Settings
+2. Which of the following types of application logging is supported on the Linux platform?
+  Deployment logging
+3. Which of the following choices correctly lists the two parts of a feature flag?
+Name, one or more filters